Rahul0911/Shoe_LLama/README.md

 # Shoe-Llama

-We will be custom training one of the Llama models
+I will be custom training Llama 3 model on the data I have collected using web scraping.